-(1) (2) (3) of Chapter II of Schedule of Dimensions shall apply".
-1 47 Are station yards so arranged that shunting past junctions or level crossings may be avoided as far as possible? .
-48 Are shunting necks for goods working provided in 10 large yards, where shunting operations cannot otherwise be carried on without interfering with l· incoming trains?
-ROLLING STOCK 49 Is the following information noted in a conspicuous position on each vehicle? (i)Passenger Carriages- The maximum number of passenger intended to be carried in each compartment of every description of carriage? (ii) Goods wagons-The tare weight of the empty wagon (including wheels, axles and axle boxes and springs) and the maximum load, in tonnes, which the wagon is constructed to carry?
-50 Are means for communications between • passengers and the guard, provided in all trains ! carrying passengers?
-51 Have all engines and tenders, and all vehicles • intended to run on passenger trains been fitted with the vacuum/air brake?
-52 Are all locomotive & motor coaches provided with: (a) Cattle guards (b) High power headlights (c) Other prescribed safety equipments. İ Note: This information should be in the Į. vernacular language as well as in English and Hindi. ,
+48 Are shunting necks for goods working provided in large 10 yards, where shunting operations cannot otherwise be carried on without interfering with incoming trains?
+40 ROLLING STOCK 49 Is the following information noted in a conspicuous position on each vehicle? (i) Passenger Carriages- The maximum number of passenger intended to be carried in each compartment of every description of carriage? (ii) Goods wagons- The tare weight of the empty wagon(including wheels, axles and axle boxes and springs) and the maximum load, in tones, which the wagon is constructed to carry?
+50 Are means for communications between passengers and the guard, provided in all trains carrying passengers?
+51 Have all engines and tenders, and all vehicles intended to run on passenger trains been fitted with the vacuum/air brake?
+52 Are all locomotive & motor coaches provided with: (a) Cattle guards (b) High power headlights (c) Other prescribed safety equipments.
+Note: This information should be in the vernacular language as well as in English and Hindi.
+Except in the case of complete or partial failure of vaccume, trains carrying passengers may run without such means of communication, only in accordance with general Rule 4.18.
+FACILITIES FOR BOOKING 53 Are suitable arrangements made at all stations for the booking of passengers?
+54 Are suitable weighing machines provided at all stations open for goods/parcel booking?
+55 Are time and fare tables placed in a convenient position for inspection by the public at each station?
+Are these documents clearly exhibited in Hindi & English and also the vernacular language of the district?
+56 Is a copy of the general rules for regulating the working 30 of the railway available for inspection at every station?
+57 Is every station provided with station diagram, station working orders, coaching and goods tariffs, and all other necessary manual or instructions, forms and registers for the work of the station?
+58 30 Do the working orders provided suitably for all special conditions met with at each station? conditions met with at each station?

-THE GAZETTE OF INDIA: EXTRAORDIT VAKI PARI 1 (1) (2) (%) 1 Except in the case of complete or partial failure of vaccume, trains carrying passengers may run without such means of communication, only in accordance with general Rule 4.18.
-FACILITIES FOR BOOKING 53 Are suitable arrangements made at all stations for the booking of passengers ? i 54 Are suitable weighing machines provided at all stations open for goods/parcel booking?
-55/ Are time and fare tables placed in a convenient , position for inspection by the public at each · station?
-Are these documents clearly exhibited in Hindi & English and also the vernacular language i. of the district?
-56 Is a copy of the general rules for regulating the working of the railway available for inspection at ٠, every station? - 57.
-Is every station provided with station diagram, , , station working orders, coashing and goods · tariffs, and all other necessary manuals or instructions, forms and registers for the work of 9 the station?
-58. Do the working orders provide suitably for all special conditions met with at each station?
-7 A 31 ELECTRICAL , .
-59 Have the Rules for the Design and Inspection of equipment for Electric Traction (Vide Chapter , VIII of these rules) been individually and fully 3 complied with ?
-1 m If not, where and in what respect, do the arrangements provided fall short of them?
-GENERAL What provision of Medical First Aid equipment i. has been made for use in the event of accident?
+ELECTRICAL 59 Have the Rules for the Design and Inspection of equipment for Electric Traction (Vide Chapter IX of these rules) been individually and fully complied with?
+If not, where and in what respect, do the arrangements provided fall short of them?
+GENERAL What provision of Medical First Aid equipment has been made for use in the event of accident?